technomancy/leiningen/README.md

    and the Plexus Classworlds container was an ornery beast causing much frustration.
 The maven-ant-tasks API is much more manageable.

-**Q:** What if I need to type Unicode characters at the REPL?
-**A:** Jline does not support typing unicode characters (they show up as ? characters).
-In order to disable Jline support, set the environment variable LEIN_USE_JLINE=false and "lein repl" will not use the Jline library.
-You can also set the RLWRAP environment variable to "rlwrap" to retain some sanity when Jline is disabled.

 ## Publishing

 If your project is a library and you would like others to be able to